-a) Contractor shall ensure that construction areas, aisles, stairs, ramps, runways, corridors, offices, shops, and storage areas where work is in progress shall be adequately lighted with either natural or artificial illumination.
-Refer to OSHA Standards for illuminated light levels in all work or access areas.
+a.
+Contractor shall ensure that construction areas, aisles, stairs, ramps, runways, corridors, offices, shops, and storage areas where work is in progress shall be adequately lighted with either natural or artificial illumination.
+Refer to OSHA standards for illuminated light levels in all work or access areas.

-Sanitation
+3. Sanitation

-- a) Contractor shall furnish an adequate supply of potable water, containers, and disposable cups to contractor's employees for drinking water. - b) Contractor shall furnish adequate toilet facilities for contractor's employees.
+- a.
+Contractor shall furnish an adequate supply of potable water, containers, and disposable cups to Contractor's employees for drinking water. - b.
+Contractor shall furnish adequate toilet facilities for its employees.
 All portable toilets shall be kept clean, sanitary, and located in an easily accessible area.
-If they are to be used at night, the area shall be well lighted.

-4. Hand and Power Tools
+If they are to be used at night, the area shall be well lighted. - 4.
+Hand & Power Tools

-- a) All hand and power tools and similar equipment, whether furnished by contractor or contractor's employees shall be maintained in a safe operating condition.
+- a.
+All hand and power tools and similar equipment, whether furnished by Contractor or its employees, shall be maintained in a safe operating condition.
 Damaged tools shall be immediately repaired or replaced.
-Tools shall be used only for the purpose for which they were designed. - b) Any tools that are designed to have guards must have those guards in place at all times.
-Any worker removing a guard or using an unguarded tool shall be subject to dismissal from the worksite. - c) Grinders are particularly hazardous.
+Tools shall be used only for the purpose for which they were designed. - b.
+Any tools that are designed to have guards must have those guards in place at all times.
+Any worker removing a guard or using an unguarded tool shall be subject to dismissal from the worksite. - c.
+Grinders are particularly hazardous.
 Workers shall be trained in their use.
-While the grinders are rotating, the operator shall assure that he/she is in a balanced position and that the momentum of the disc will carry the tool away from the operator if it becomes stuck.
+While the grinders are rotating, the operator shall ensure that he/she is in a balanced position and that the momentum of the disc will carry the tool away from the operator if it becomes stuck.